inphinit/teeny.js/README.md

 The main objective of this project is to be light, simple, easy to learn, to serve other projects that need a route system to use together with other libraries and mainly to explore the native resources from language and engine (Node).

+## Advantages of using Teeny

+It is possible to use modules in the routes and method `app.handlerCodes()` and these modules are loaded only when necessary.

+When you edit the file containing the routes, **Teeny.js** detects and updates everything on its own without having to restart the server, something that is often necessary in other similar libs.
+This makes it easy to quickly maintain or reconfigure anything called within `routes.js`.

+It is possible to create your own patterns to use in route parameters.

 ## Configure your project

 Before start, Node10+ is required.